-Last week, I woke up at 4 a.m. to begin a long journey to Eleuthera, Bahamas for a quick 4 day trip.
-It was going to be a long day on very little sleep.
+Last week, I woke up at 4am to begin a long journey to the Bahamas, for a quick four-day trip.
+It was going to be a long day with very little sleep.

 “When the seat belt sign illuminates, you must fasten your seat belt.
-Insert the metal fittings one into the other, and tighten by pulling on the loose end of the strap… there are several emergency exits on this aircraft… in the event of a decompression, an oxygen mask will automatically appear in front of you.
-To start the flow of oxygen, pull the mask towards you.
+Insert the metal fittings one into the other and tighten by pulling on the loose end of the strap… In the event of a decompression, an oxygen mask will automatically appear in front of you.
+To start the flow of oxygen, pull the mask toward you.
 Place it firmly over your nose and mouth… although the bag does not inflate…” and so on.

 Pop.
 Pop.
 Pop.

 “What’s going on?”
-I said to myself, shifting in my seat, trying to fall back asleep.
+I thought, shifting in my seat and trying to fall back asleep.

 Pop.
 Pop.
 Pop.